BaseMax/TodoTaskGraphQL/README.md

 ## Conclusion

 That's it!
 You should now have everything you need to get started with the Todo task project using GraphQL.
 If you have any questions, feel free to reach out to us.

-We look forward to seeing what you create!
+## Authors

+- Ehsan
+- Max Base

+Copyright 2023, Max Base